raginipewekar/PetzBasketEcom/README.md

 # 🐾 PetzBasketEcom – Online Pet Store

--Welcome to **PetzBasket**, a user-friendly e-commerce web project dedicated to providing everything your furry friends need!
+- Welcome to **PetzBasket**, a user-friendly e-commerce web project dedicated to providing everything your furry friends need!
 From pet food to accessories, this site aims to deliver a seamless online shopping experience.
--This website was built for a college project.
+- This website was built for a college project.
 ---

 ## 🌐 Live Preview